pedrocatalao/clockipush/README.md

 1.  **Calendar Events**: The script fetches events from your Google Calendar.
 2.  **AI Analysis**: It sends the event summary to OpenAI to determine the best matching Project and Task in Clockify.
-3.  **Time Calculation**: It sums up the duration of all calendar meetings.
+3.  **Time Calculation**: It sums up the duration of all calendar events.
 4.  **GitHub Issues**: It fetches issues assigned to you that are "In Progress" or "Done" (updated today).
-5.  **Distribution**: It calculates `Remaining Time = 8 hours - Meeting Time` and distributes this time equally among your eligible GitHub issues.
+5.  **Distribution**: It calculates `Remaining Time = 8 hours - Calendar Event's time` and distributes this time equally among your eligible GitHub issues.
 6.  **Sync**: It pushes the time entries to Clockify.